Welcome to today's edition of the Rush 24-7 podcast.

 Well, not quite.

-Again, from the so-called secret, but not really, video tape.
+Again, from the so-called secret, but not really, videotape.

-Here is the briefer, Max Mayfield, uh with, well, this is as close to a warning as it gets.
+Here is the briefer, Max Mayfield, with, well, this is as close to a warning as it gets.

-I don't think anyone can tell you with any uh confidence right now whether the levees will be topped or not.
+I don't think anyone can tell you with any confidence right now whether the levees will be topped or not.

 In other words, they didn't know.

-They said it's a danger, it's a concern, it's a possibility.
+They said it's a danger.

 Bush says, get on it, be ready for it.